sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Claims Metadata (such as locale or the confidence level the OpenID Provider has in the Claim for the user) can be expressed as attributes within the UserInfo object, but are outside the scope of this document.
-These types of claims are best described by the trust framework the clients and OpenID Providers operate within.
+These types of claims are best described by the trust framework the Clients and OpenID Providers operate within.
 It is up to the Relying Party to assess the level of confidence provided by the OpenID Provider or the trust framework, per claim.
 Expressing or evaluating such